-24 Years Ago: Johnny Cash Is Inducted Into the Rock & Roll Hall of Fame
+28 Years Ago: Johnny Cash Is Inducted Into the Rock and Roll Hall of Fame

-Twenty-four years ago today (Jan.
-15, 1992) was an unforgettable day for Johnny Cash.
-It was on this day that Cash was inducted into the Rock & Roll Hall of Fame, proving that his music defies genre limits.
+Twenty-eight years ago today (Jan.
+15, 1992) was an unforgettable day for Johnny Cash: It was on that date that Cash was inducted into the Rock and Roll Hall of Fame, proving that his music defies genre limits.

-“He helped show the world what happens when rural sensibilities and values mix with an urban environment,” Lovett said during his induction speech.
-“Over the years, he has demonstrated a broad musical perspective, never being afraid to record songs of social commentary and always being eager to seek out new songs by talented young songwriters, such as Bob Dylan, Kris Kristofferson and Bruce Springsteen.”
+"Over the years," Lovett continued, "he has demonstrated a broad musical perspective, never being afraid to record songs of social commentary and always being eager to seek out new songs by talented young songwriters, such as Bob Dylan, Kris Kristofferson and Bruce Springsteen."

 Cash was met with a thundering standing ovation when he took the stage.